cktan21/tycho-simulation/static_data_ingestor/Readme.md

 # Static Data Ingestor

-allows you to take in static JSON data and injest it
+allows you to take in static JSON data and ingest it basic idea is that the data is being queried and stored based on that state => this is finding a way to manually load a state

 ## How to run